denebwang/ksp_UPG/README.md

 # ksp_UPG

-universal powered guidance in Kerbal Space Program based on krpc
+universal powered guidance in Kerbal Space Program based on krpc.

 ## About UPG